-In providing assurance about public money and the performance of local government, as well as our work being used to help improvement, we are aware of our own role in contributing to Scotland's recovery from the Covid-19 pandemic.
+In providing assurance about public money and the performance of local government, as well as our work being used to help improvement, we are aware of our own role within Scotland's public sector.

 Local government has many stakeholders, and we see these stakeholders as being central to our work.
 To maintain our relevance to these stakeholders, we want to engage regularly with them so that they can help shape our work.
 We set out on page 8 how we take forward this principle.